November 2020 / MARKETS & ECONOMY

 Biden Win Might Bring Mixed Outlook for Investors

-Additional fiscal stimulus likely, tax hikes uncertain.
+Additional fiscal stimulus and tax hikes are both more likely.

 - T. Rowe Price investment professionals expect President-elect Joe Biden to push for another fiscal stimulus package, including funding for municipalities.